Douglas A-20 Havoc: France

-British Commonwealth
+British Empire

-After the fall of France, there were still a substantial number of DB-7s which had not yet been delivered to the Armée de l'Air.
+After the Fall of France, there were still a substantial number of DB-7s which had not yet been delivered to the Armée de l'Air.
 The remainder of the order which was to have been delivered to France was instead taken up by the UK via the British Purchasing Commission.
 In the course of the war, 24 squadrons operated the Boston in Britain, the Mediterranean and North Africa.

 The French had originally intended to use the DB-7 as a short-range tactical attack aircraft, but its range was too short for the RAF to be able to use them as light bombers against German targets in Europe.
 The RAF was in desperate need of any aircraft suitable for night fighting and intruder duties.
 The type saw its first operations with the RAF in early 1941, when 181 Boston Mk IIs began to be flown as night fighters and intruders.
 There were two basic versions of the Havoc I, an Intruder version (glazed nose, five 0.30-inch machine guns and 2,400 pounds of bombs) and a Night Fighter version (AI Mk.IV radar and eight 0.30-inch machine guns).

 Some Havocs were converted to Turbinlite aircraft which replaced the nose position with a powerful searchlight.
 The Turbinlite aircraft would be brought onto a hostile aircraft by ground radar control.
 The onboard radar operator would then direct the pilot until he could illuminate the enemy.
 At that point a Hawker Hurricane fighter accompanying the Turbinlite aircraft would make the attack.
 The Turbinlite squadrons were disbanded in early 1943.

 All the French DB-7As, an improved DB-7 version, were delivered to the RAF, where they were given the name Havoc II and converted to night fighters.
 Eventually the British Purchasing Commission ordered a British version as the DB-7B and the RAF named it Boston III.
 The Boston III was the first to operate with the RAF as a light bomber.
 They were supplied to squadrons in the United Kingdom and Middle East (later moved to bases in Italy) replacing Bristol Blenheims.
 Their first raid took place in February 1942.
 Many Boston IIIs were modified to Turbinlite or Intruder planes.